EtiennePerot/kozo/README.md

 All Transports feature reliability, integrity, encryption, and authentication.
 However, Kōzō has no notion of group consensus and doesn't guarantee that all messages will be delivered to all available interested parties.
 It will simply try its best to ensure that this is the case as often as possible, nothing more.

-To do this, every Node `A` keeps trying to reach every other Node `B` using any possible {`A`-Transport, `B`-Transport} pair.
+To do this, every Node `A` constantly tries to reach every other Node `B` (unless `A`'s or `B`'s connection policies specify otherwise), using any compatible {`A`-Transport, `B`-Transport} pair.
 Once a connection is made, Messages sent by Roles running on `A` will reach interested Roles running on `B`.
 When the connection drops, Messages sent by Roles running on `A` will not reach interested Roles running on `B`.
 Once the link is reestablished, Messages can flow from `A` to `B` again.

 This design decision reflects the intended purpose of Kōzō's Messages: Event notifications.
 As working on old events should be considered meaningless, cutting a link simply cuts the event flow.
 The event flow will resume once the link is re-established.